cdktf/cdktf-provider-googlebeta/docs/googleContainerAzureNodePool.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.83.0/docs/resources/google_container_azure_node_pool#id GoogleContainerAzureNodePool#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.84.0/docs/resources/google_container_azure_node_pool#id GoogleContainerAzureNodePool#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `management`<sup>Optional</sup> <a name="management" id="@cdktf/provider-google-beta.googleContainerAzureNodePool.GoogleContainerAzureNodePool.Initializer.parameter.management"></a>

+- *Type:* <a href="#@cdktf/provider-google-beta.googleContainerAzureNodePool.GoogleContainerAzureNodePoolManagement">GoogleContainerAzureNodePoolManagement</a>

+management block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.84.0/docs/resources/google_container_azure_node_pool#management GoogleContainerAzureNodePool#management}

 ---